gammaSquared/GoogleHashCode2021/README.md

 # Hash Code 2021

 This code was used to create the submission files for the competition.
-To run the script update the path to were the file to import is located.
+To run the script update the path to where the file to import is located.